-If you are eager to learn about Blockchain use-cases then you can check out the articles listed below.
+If you are eager to learn about Blockchain use cases then you can check out the articles listed below.

 For example, we have Corda, Hyperledger, Enterprise Ethereum, Ripple, and so on!
-All-in-all, there is still a lot of time left before the blockchain technology matures and businesses will have less hesitation to adopt blockchain technology.
+All-in-all, there is still a lot of time left before blockchain technology matures and businesses will have less hesitation to adopt blockchain technology.

 Like any other new technology, maturity is another problem that blockchain has to solve, and hence it is one of the disadvantages of blockchain.

 Another disadvantage that blockchain technology suffers from is interoperability.
-As mentioned in the last point, there are multiple types of blockchain networks which work differently, trying to solve the DLT problem in their own unique way.
+As mentioned in the last point, there are multiple types of blockchain networks that work differently, trying to solve the DLT problem in their own unique way.
 This leads to interoperability issues where these chains are not able to communicate effectively.